hamzashafiq28/aerial-view-image-translation/README.md

 # Overview

 This project provides a script for testing a trained image translation model using PyTorch.
-The script takes input images from a specified directory, performs inference using the trained model, and saves the translated images to a specified results directory.
+The script takes input SAR or RGB images, performs inference using the trained model, and saves the translated images (EO, IR, RGB) to a specified results directory.

 ## Requirements
-- Python 3.x
+- Python 3.9
 - PyTorch
 - torchvision
 - numpy